 Specialized Security Needs

 Brazil still has a long way to go to adapt to specific network security problems.
-It gives you an idea why cyber criminals are running amok there and able to do payment schemes and shut down anti-fraud tools.
-Without proper security on every network to address specialized issues, it's only going to become more rampant.
+It gives you an idea of why cybercriminals are running amok there and able to do payment schemes and shut down anti-fraud tools.
+Without proper security on every network to address specialized issues, it’s only going to become more rampant.

 All malware in Brazil has become localized, which makes it far too simple to attack networks in the area.
 Those relying on their networks in Rio to offer Olympic information or offers are particularly vulnerable, and it could mean more potential scams or hacks.